mrc-ide/public-events-microbit-epidemic/docs/IMPLEMENTATION.md

 Here, the laptop sends the set of parameters for the epidemic, to the master.
 After our new-line hack, the serial is assumed reliable (and no further issues have been observered).
 The master therefore doesn't acknowledge or reply to this message explicitly.
-It changes mode into `MASTER_STAGE_RECRUITMENT`, and now listens to radio requests for minions who want to join the game.
+It now listens (on the UNREGISTERED group) to radio requests for minions who want to join the game.

 <pre>
  ----------              |---------------------|       ----------